Readers who purchase many books each year evenly divide on print versus digital

-I searched for studies that are more current and couldn’t find any that parallel this one.
-Okay, I spent a couple minutes looking.
+I searched for studies that are more current and couldn’t find any that parallels this one.
+Okay, I spent a couple of minutes looking.
 There must be some out there – somewhere.

 What I do know is that I hear less hype and less enthusiasm for e-books now than I did four years ago.
 From a personal reader perspective, I currently read more printed books than e-books, whereas four years ago I did the opposite.
 As a book buyer, however, my preference has always been towards purchasing print books; I have never bought many e-books.My purchasing preference has always been towards print books; I have never bought many e-books.
 Click To Tweet

 Do you know of any recent studies on this topic?
-What is your personal experience on reading and buying books?
+What is your personal experience of reading and buying books?
 Please share your thoughts in the comment section below.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!